 Not all systems have a pump and mains switching device.
 If you're not sure what to look for, watch the video.

 Contact a rainwater system specialist or request a WaterFix appointment.
 Our WaterFix technicians can check that your system is working correctly.
 They'll provide a quote to repair any issue.
-Have this information handy when we speak with you:
+Have this information handy when you contact us: